 Fancy Dress: This year’s fancy dress theme is the letters ‘I’ or ‘L’ (or both if you’re clever!).
 Fancy dress is optional but we hope people enter into the spirit of this event.

 Parking and Facilities: On-site parking available (please car share where possible).
 There will also be a bar open, hot food for sale, bouncy castle for kids.
 Picnics are welcomed.

 Race entry limited to 300 and entries will close once this level is reached.
 Number pick up on the day from 8am (nothing will be sent out in the post).

-The 2016 race will be on Sunday, 17th July 2016 at 9:30am. with the ‘Wild Mile’ starting at 9am.
+The race will start at 9:30am. with the ‘Wild Mile’ starting at 9am.
 Any important updates will be added on this page, but you can also discuss the race and stay up to date on the BPJ Facebook group.

 Stuart Wild was a long-standing member of the club and well-known marathon runner.
 He had begun to organise the race with fellow runner Gavin Paskin when he suddenly passed away in March 2013.
 Gavin continued ahead with the event and it was agreed it would be renamed in tribute to Stuart.

 The inaugural event was held in July 2013, titled the ‘Stuart Wild Memorial Race’.
 Gavin, along with the marshals and volunteers ensured the day ran smoothly (read the full race report).